Lupin3000/ESP/doc/008_motor_tutorials.md

 ## Control servo via duty_u16

-The second option to steer the servo motor in a range of 90° is `duty_u16`.
+The third option to steer the servo motor in a range of 90° is `duty_u16`.
 The circuit stays the same only the code is slightly adjusted.

 ### Requirements